Lucas-Kohorst/react-sentence-tree/README.md

 For advanced projects, when you have to customize the library a bit more, we highly recommend to download the StanfordCoreNLP from the [original repository](https://github.com/stanfordnlp/CoreNLP), and compile the source code by using `ant jar`.

-*NOTE*: Some functionality included in this library, for `TokensRegex`, `Semgrex` and `Tregex`, requires the latest version from that repository, which contains some fixes needed by this library, not included in the latest stable release.

 ##### Configure Stanford CoreNLP

 There are two method to connect your NodeJS application to Stanford CoreNLP:

 1. HTTP is the preferred method since it requires CoreNLP to initialize just once to serve many requests, it also avoids extra I/O given that the CLI method need to write temporary files to run *recommended*.
 2. Via Command Line Interface, this is by spawning processes from your app.

 ##### Using StanfordCoreNLPServer